nullren/grabbing/README.md

 ### imgur

-you need to get your own imgur api key or else the script won't work. see the contents of this script for information.
+you need to get your own imgur api key or else the script won't work. see the config file for information to obtain a key.

 usage: `imgur <filename or url>`